sbseosoft/wordpress-plugin-webmaster-yandex/readme.txt

 == Description ==
 You can send your original texts directly from your website interface without having to open Yandex Webmaster Tools every time.

+If you are experiencing difficulties installing or using this plugin please check video how to install it Here is video tutorial how to install and use this plugin: http://www.youtube.com/watch?v=jJ15I23KCKo&hd=1

 Yandex Webmaster service: http://webmaster.yandex.ru/
 Yandex: http://company.yandex.com/